Through the Blue

 Entrypoint to Evia on the island’s closest point to the mainland, Chalkida is picturesque and petite.
 Sizable enough to support basic city conveniences for its 100,000 strong population, locals might be able to get their fill of Zara and Oysho, but have to head out to Athens for the cinema.

-The city’s feature is a waterside promenade lined with cafes-bars and restaurants that is perfect for family strolls and kiddie scoots.
-Continuing past the old sliding bridge where you can witness the “crazy tidal waters” that riddled Aristotle himself, and you will find Asteria.
-An expansive outdoor waterfront bar and restaurant that hasn’t forgotten little ones, its family appeal include a fenced playground positioned within clear view of a section of dining tables.
+The city’s feature is a waterside promenade lined with cafes-bars and restaurants designed for family strolls and kiddie scoots.
+Continue past the old bridge crossing over the “crazy tidal waters” that riddled Aristotle himself, and you will find Asteria.
+An expansive outdoor waterfront bar and restaurant that welcomes little ones with a playground positioned within clear view of a section of dining tables.
 If we needed accommodation in Chalkida, we’d look between this part of the promenade and the center, or one of the seafront Airbnbs in Alykes.

 • Chalkida Waterfront Promenade